Cultivation information for ornamental plants

-The best temperature is around 19°C. To reduce length growth a day temperature of 18°C and a nighttime temperature of 20°C is recommended.
-Towards the end of cultivation it is of advantage to reduce the temperature by 2 bis 3°C, this leads to a stronger colouring and a more stable structure.
+The optimum temperature is 19°C. To reduce length growth, a day temperature of 18°C and a night temperature of 20°C is recommended.
+At the end of cultivation, it is advantageous to lower the temperature by 2 to 3°C. This leads to better colouring and a more stable structure.

-Supplementary light is of advantage for early sets.
-One should not illuminate for more than 16 hours per day, though (8 hours darkness minimum).
-The optimum is 14 hours with a daylight total of 60 klxh.
-This applied for at least the first 30 to 40 days per set results in a corresponding shortening of cultivation time.
+Additional light is an advantage for the early sets.
+However, light should not be provided for more than 16 hours per day (at least 8 hours of darkness).
+The optimum is 14 hours with a daylight sum of 60 klxh, which will shorten the cultivation time accordingly for at least the first 30 to 40 days of cultivation.

-Besides Alar the growth retardant Desmel has proofed effective in recent years.
-It is important, though, to consider the concentration.
-For hydrangeas Desmel is authorized for leaf spots, very important in view of the new regulation laws.
-For regulation of length growth concentrations of 0.02 bis 0.03% are usable without problems.
-The frequency and possible increase of the concentration are very much dependent on the cultivation or climate management and the weather condition.
-We recommend a cautious approach to a higher concentration.
-Furthermore, one should stop using Desmel shortly before the petals appear, because it can cause discolouration.
+In addition to Alar, Desmel has also proved effective as a good inhibitor in recent years, but it is important to pay attention to the concentrations.
+In hydrangeas, Desmel is authorised against leaf spot, which is very important due to the new PS law.
+Concentrations of 0.02 to 0.03% can be used to regulate length growth without any problems.
+The frequency and possible increase in concentration depends very much on the crop and climate management and the weather.
+We therefore recommend a slow approach to higher concentrations.
+Furthermore, you should stop using Desmel shortly before the petals are visible, as it can lead to flower discolouration.

 This post is also available in: Deutsch